RSE-Sheffield/jupyterhub-gridengine-sharc/README.rst

    the scheduler is free to select what it considers to be an appropriate queue.

 #.
 Commit your updates to a fork of this repository.
 #.
-Ensure Puppet and Foreman reprovision this Puppet module on your JupyterHub hosts.
+Ensure Puppet and Foreman re-apply this Puppet module on your JupyterHub hosts.
    This should instantiate the two aforementioned ``.erb`` templates and copy the results to the JupyterHub hosts.
 #.
 Restart the ``jupyterhub`` service on your JupyterHub hosts at a convenient time.